NASA-AMMOS/aerie-simple-model-data/docs/ModelBehaviorDescription.md

 ### ReprioritizeData(bin, newBin, volume)
 Re-prioritize data by moving the specified `volume` from `bin` to `newBin` immediately.

-## Bucket Rate Limits
+## Bucket Behavior
 The representation of data volumes is captured by a `Bucket` class.
 This class is meant to be a generic container of amounts, not necessarily specific to data.
 It is structured such that a parent bucket could have child buckets which are prioritized.
 If the parent maximum volume is reached, and the child buckets are still receiving data, the highest priority bucket would continue to receive data, and data will be simultaneously deleted from the lowest priority bucket to give room for the higher priority data.
+This priority is also used to determine which data is played back during a `PlaybackData` activity.

-Buckets are limited to a maximum volume.
-If this volume is reached, higher priority buckets will continue to receive data at the specified rate while lower priority buckets will lose data volume to compensate.
+Each bucket has its own maximum volume that may be specified directly by the user or computed based on its parent's max volume and current volume (which is the sum of its children's volumes.
+The max volume of both the parent and child can change over time.
+If the parent bucket max volume is reached, higher priority buckets will continue to receive data at the desired rate as long as there is data to overwrite/delete from lower priority buckets to compensate.
-The data rates are computed from the desired data rates with the following relationship:
+The actual data rates are computed from the desired data rates with the following relationship:

 $\text{If } \sum_{j \in C(P(i))} v_j < u_{P(i)}, \text{ then } u_i := u_{P(i)}. \text{ Otherwise, }$